rifat1234/PokemonPedia/README.md

 # PokemonPedia
-iOS App which shows searchable list of pokemon and show their details
+iOS App which shows searchable list of pokemons and show their details
 ## About the app
 ### What we support ✅
 - iOS 17.0+